tensorflow/docs/site/en/api_docs/api_docs/python/tf/layers/batch_normalization.md

 * <b>`moving_variance_initializer`</b>: Initializer for the moving variance.
 * <b>`beta_regularizer`</b>: Optional regularizer for the beta weight.
 * <b>`gamma_regularizer`</b>: Optional regularizer for the gamma weight.
+* <b>`beta_constraint`</b>: An optional projection function to be applied to the `beta` weight after being updated by an `Optimizer` (e.g. used to implement norm constraints or value constraints for layer weights).
+The function must take as input the unprojected variable and must return the projected variable (which must have the same shape).
+Constraints are not safe to use when doing asynchronous distributed training.
+* <b>`gamma_constraint`</b>: An optional projection function to be applied to the `gamma` weight after being updated by an `Optimizer`.
 * <b>`training`</b>: Either a Python boolean, or a TensorFlow boolean scalar tensor (e.g. a placeholder).
 Whether to return the output in training mode (normalized with statistics of the current batch) or in inference mode